hudson155/osiris-ai/osiris-agentic/README.md

 The `ecommerce_chatbot` Agent has its own set of instructions that will follow the preamble.
 It's also allowed to _consult_ a specialist Agent called `ecommerce_order_tracker`.
-We will define this agent next.
+We will define this Agent next.

 ### Specialist Agent